-Do you feel like going upcale?
+Do you feel like going upscale?
 Try Chaya Downtown LA’s happy hour, featuring “small bites” of French-Japanese cuisine, $8 wine and $5 beer.

 Fancy some oysters?
 Try the BP Oysterette in Santa Monica.
-BP is for “blue plate” as in “blue plate special” at a diner.
-But this is no diner.
+BP is for “blue plate” as in “blue plate special” at a dinner.
+But this is no dinner.
 During happy hour on Monday through Friday, from 4-6 p.m., you’ll find $1 oysters, $6 wine and $5 beer.